Introduction to these Lecture Notes

 Then the LORD appeared …and said to Moses: "…These people will soon prostitute themselves to the foreign gods of the land they are entering.
 They will forsake me and break the covenant I made with them.
 On that day I will become angry with them and forsake them; I will hide my face from them, and they will be destroyed.
 Many disasters and difficulties will come upon them … When they eat their fill and thrive, they will turn to other gods and worship them, rejecting me and breaking my covenant… I know what they are disposed to do, even before I bring them into the land I promised them on oath."
 Deuteronomy 31:15-21 (See also 31:27-29.)

-In light of this, the wrath of God would surely
+In light of this, the wrath of God would

-the choice of life and death before His people.
+God holds out the choice of life and death before His people.
 However, just as

 And the LORD has declared this day that you are his people, his treasured possession as he promised, and that you are to keep all his commands.
 He has declared that he will set you in praise, fame and honor high above all the nations he has made and that you will be a people holy to the LORD your God, as he promised.
 Deuteronomy 26:18,19

-If there never is a
+If there never